Integration of Cocycles and Lefschetz Number Formulae for Differential Operators: Dif ferential forms computing the Lefschetz number

-It follows that the map $\eqref{B}$ gives a map of complexes of presheaves Note that whatever we said so far is true for any Fedosov differential no matter how it was constructed.
-Of course, the map of complexes of presheaves $\eqref{C}$ depends on the Fedosov differential $D$.
-It follows from Theorem \ref{fedosov} that we obtain a composite map of complexes of presheaves
+It follows that the map~\eqref{B} gives a map of complexes of presheaves Note that whatever we said so far is true for any Fedosov dif\/ferential no matter how it was constructed.
+Of course, the map of complexes of presheaves \eqref{C} depends on the Fedosov dif\/fe\-ren\-tial~$D$.
+It follows from Theorem~\ref{fedosov} that we obtain a composite map of complexes of presheaves